brandur/deathguild/README.md

 dg-create-playlists

 # builds a static site linking the new playlists
-dg-build-site

-# serves the built static site so it can be viewed locally
-dg-serve-site
+deathguild build

+# alternatively, builds static site and sits in a build
+# loop while also serving locally on `PORT` (default 5004)
+deathguild loop

 # deploy the built site to S3
 export AWS_ACCESS_KEY_ID=